-- Share our learnings with key policy actors, and support members of our group to make change themselves.
+- Share our learning with key policy actors, and support members of our group to make change themselves.

 Just Space, an organisation that has built a different way of working in another city, shared some of their experiences to help us reflect on what opportunities and barriers there are to building a different way of working in Greater Manchester.
 Read more.

-This project is being run by The Democratic Society in collaboration with a team of researchers and practitioners who are working together as part of Jam and Justice, a project exploring possibilities for a more ‘co-productive’ way of running Greater Manchester.
+This project wa delivered by The Democratic Society in collaboration with a team of researchers and practitioners who are working together as part of Jam and Justice.
 Jam and Justice has funding from the Economic and Social Research Council and Mistra Urban Futures.